Governance

 Yvonne Ervin, President, Artistic Director, Tucson Jazz Festival.
 Yvonne C. Ervin, CFRE, worked in development for a dozen years in NYC, where she held the top development positions in health, education and social services agencies and was Executive Director of the Candies Foundation.
 Before moving to NYC, she spent a decade as executive director of the Tucson Jazz Society, which she grew into the largest jazz society in the country and where she produced “Jazz on the Border: The Mingus Project.”
 After graduating with a degree in journalism from the University of Arizona, Yvonne spent five years as marketing director for the Tucson Symphony Orchestra.
 She served as secretary of the board of the International Association for Jazz Education for four years and she currently sits on the board of the Santa Cruz Advocates for the Arts.
 Since 1989 Yvonne has been the Executive Director of the Western Jazz Presenters Network.
 Yvonne is currently Artistic Director of Jazz In January, a nonprofit that produces the Tucson Jazz Festival which began in 2015.

 Krystyna Parafinczuk, Treasurer, treasurer@tjmfdn.org ~ Krystyna Parafinczuk has a background in public relations (5 years), banking administration (planning and organization / Harris Bank Chgo), securities lending (Harris Bank Trust Dept), and was an insurance agent (Equitable)/broker (life, health, annuities) for more than 20 years.
 While she worked in the business environment by day, during the evenings and weekends she pursued dance arts and became a dance studio owner in Northfield, IL: DancInc, Inc since 1991.
 She continues to be a free-lance dance educator, producer and consultant.
-Krystyna has more than 30 years experience in dance education, production, performance, marketing, administration, and consulting.
+Krystyna has many, many, many years experience in dance education, production, performance, marketing, administration, and consulting.
 She produced “school shows” collaborating with violinist/composer Michael Fan and dancers, and organized and produced History of Jazz and ‘jazz legends’ themed educational concerts for School Districts, plus founded, organized and produced four major dance festivals in Tucson.
 In 2019 Krystyna conceived of, organized and produced the Foundation’s all-girls jazz music intensive in partnership with Pima Community College Performing Arts Department — Girls Jazzin’ It Up (June 2019) — funded by the Foundation’s Yvonne Ervin Jazz Music Memorial Scholarship for Girls.

 Scroll to Top